waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 For the directory structure, we will split our organization into two categories:

 #### Small Projects
-For the small project, we will leave all the python files within the main directory as follows:
+For the small project, we will leave all the python files within the main directory as follow:
 ```
 small_project
 ├── .gitignore